Performing Arts: Theatre Education Acting BA

-The auditions will begin with a brief question and answer period with the audition’s faculty evaluators, after which applicants booked into the two-hour time period will be brought into the audition room(s) individually.
-As stated above, you may be asked to work on your piece in a manner that is different than how you prepared.
+The auditions will begin with a brief question and answer period with the audition’s faculty evaluators, after which applicants booked into the two-hour time period will volunteer when ready to be brought into the audition room(s) individually.
+As stated above, you may be asked to work on your monologues in a manner that is different than how you prepared.
 Also, the evaluator might take an opportunity to ask you some questions about your understanding or interpretation of the piece, as well as a few questions about yourself.
 Our goal is to understand who you are and how you work.

 Once your monologue audition is complete, you must check out with the audition staff in the check-in room.
 After that, you are free to leave.
 Although you might be finished early in the allotted time slot, please be prepared to stay for the full two hours.